 Financial assistance is available in the form of graduate assistantships and fellowships.
 Most fellowships can be held in conjunction with an assistantship.

 The Department of French makes a number of appointments of Teaching Assistants to full-time students, with priority being given to doctoral students, to do undergraduate teaching or laboratory monitoring.
 Students must apply for a Teaching Assistantship.
-Applications (two documents) are available to download (TA Application (PDF) and TA Questionnaire (PDF)).
+Applications (two documents) are available to download (TA Application_2024-25.pdf and TA Questionnaire_2024-25.pdf).
 Print the forms and send them to the address listed on the forms.

 Information on the base funding package offered by the University: